 - Long-term consumption of alcohol can cause personality changes such as impulsivity, aggression and irritability.

 - Heavy drinking increases stress levels which can lead to insomnia, fatigue, and general restlessness.

 - It interferes with decision making skills and impairs judgment leading to poor decisions that may have long term effects on a person’s life.

 - Excessive drinking can increase the risk of suicide attempts or thoughts of self-harm due to feelings of hopelessness or despair.

-What Are The Social and Interpersonal Effects Of Alcohol Abuse?
+What Are The Social and Behavioral Effects Of Alcohol Abuse?

 Alcohol abuse can also have negative impacts on social and interpersonal relationships.
 One of the significant consequences of alcohol abuse is the impact it can have on an individual’s personal and professional relationships.
 When struggling with alcohol abuse, they commonly prioritize their drinking over other responsibilities and commitments.
 This can lead to absenteeism from work, decreased productivity, and strained relationships with coworkers.
 It can also lead to conflicts with friends and family, as the individual’s alcohol use may cause them to behave in hurtful or destructive ways.